 - If you are cutting or crushing tablets, wear a mask.

 - After your child takes a dose, thoroughly clean the surface where you handled the drug.

-- If you have parts of tablets left over, return them to your medicine bottle.
+- If you have parts of tablets left over, return them to the medicine bottle.
 They may be needed for the next dose.